The Beaches in Phuket, Thailand

 A Break From Photography

-Needing a break from constantly looking for scenes to photograph, I left my camera in the hotel safe for almost the entire duration of our Phuket stay.
+Needing a break from constantly looking for scenes to photograph, I left my camera in the hotel safe for almost the entire time we were in Phuket.

-I traveled light and relied on my iPhone to do the job.
+I traveled light and relied on my iPhone to get the job done.
 The one time I did take out the camera was for a sunset walk at Rawai Beach.
-After sunset, the kids were out playing.
-It was low tide and the game was; let's pretend we are fishermen.
+After sunset, the kids went out to play.
+It was low tide, and the game was: let's pretend we were fishermen.

 Rawai Beach at Dusk, Phuket, Thailand